dib-lab/dammit/README.rst

 ------------

 * On some systems, installation of the ConfigParser package can get borked, which will cause and exception to be thrown.
-This can be fixed by following the directions at #33.
+This can be fixed by following the directions at issue #33: https://github.com/camillescott/dammit/issues/33.
 * There can be errors resuming runs which were interrupted on the BUSCO stage.
 If the task fails on resume, delete the BUSCO results folder within your dammit results folder, which will have a name of the form `run_<name>.busco_results`.